-- For personal security and safety in the event of a collision, lock the vehicle doors before you drive as well as when you park and leave the vehicle. - When leaving the vehicle, remove the Key Fob from the vehicle and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+• For personal security and safety in the event of a collision, lock the vehicle doors before you drive as well as when you park and leave the vehicle.

+- Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the gear selector.

-• Do not leave the Key Fob in or near the vehicle, or in a location accessible to children, and do not leave the ignition of a vehicle equipped with Keyless Enter-N-GoTM in the ACC or ON/RUN mode.
+Children should be warned not to touch the parking brake, brake pedal or the transmission gear selector. - Do not leave the Key Fob in or near the vehicle, or in a location accessible to children.
 A child could operate power windows, other controls, or move the vehicle.